Dynamic electron-phonon and spin-phonon interactions due to inertia

 We continue by modelling the pseudo electric field using a realistic, but generic 2D model.
 We excite a vibrational displacement $\vec{u}$ by an intense circularly polarized laser pulse $\vec{E}(t)$, acting in the $xy$-plane.
 The displacement follows the damped classical equation of motion

+For simplicity, we couple the electric field to a localized charge, which is a good approximation for many ionic crystals.
+In a more realistic setup, one would couple the field to the Born effective charge, describing the response of the macroscopic polarization per unit cell to the displacement of an atom \cite{Ghosez1998}.
 The dynamical matrix $\mat{K}$ has two degenerate vibrational modes (along the Cartesian $x$ and $y$ directions) with eigenfrequency of $f=10~\text{THz}$.
 We choose a resonant strong circularly polarized Gaussian laser pulse, with a peak field of 500 kVcm$^{-1}$ and a pulse width of 2~ps.
 The damping parameter is chosen to be $\eta = 0.15\times 2\pi ~\text{THz}$.
 We use a charge of $q=1$ and a mass of $m=10~\text{u}$.

 The outcome of the simulation is shown in Fig. \ref{pulsed}.
+For better comparison of the strength of the centrifugal force, we introduce the pseudoelectric field $\vec{E}_p$,

-The peak of the atomic displacement ($\approx 0.03~\text{\AA}$) and the resulting pseudo electric field ($\approx 18~\text{Vcm}^{-1}$) emerges about 1~ps after the peak of the initial laser field.
-Depending on the material specific damping, both, the displacement and the pseudo electric field decay slowly and can persist for $10\dots100~\text{ps}$ far after the presence of the laser pulse.
-Hence, experimentally observable consequences of the inertial effects can be probed shortly after the laser pulse fully decayed.
+Depending on the damping, the peak of the atomic displacement ($\approx 0.03~\text{\AA}$) and the centrifugal force or pseudo electric field ($\approx 18~\text{Vcm}^{-1}$) emerge about 1~ps after the peak of the initial laser field.
+Both, the displacement and the centrifugal force decay slowly and persist for about one order of magnitude longer than the lifetime of the initial laser pulse.
+Hence, experimentally observable consequences of inertial effects should be probed shortly after the laser pulse fully decayed.

 We close the paper with a summary and outlook.
 We showed that the circular motion of ions in molecules and crystals induces local inertial effects on electrons.
-We derived three contributions, i) an inertial Stark effect; ii) an inertial Rashba-type spin-orbit interaction; iii) an inertial redshift correction.
-The strength of these effects depends on the pseudo electic field, $\vec{E}_p \sim \omega^2 \vec{d}$.
-Hence, inertial effects grow linearly in the displacement or rotation radius $\vec{d}$ and quadratically in the rotation frequency $\omega$.
+We introduced the spin rotation coupling corresponding to a Coriolis force and three corrections corresponding to the centrifugal force: the centrifugal field coupling; the centrifugal Rashba-Hehl-Ni spin-orbit coupling; the centrifugal redshift.
+The strength of the spin-rotation coupling is significant and introduces a Zeeman-like splitting in the meV range.
+The strength of the centrifugal terms scale as $\sim \omega^2 \vec{d}$.
+Hence, they grow linearly in the displacement or rotation radius $\vec{d}$ and quadratically in the rotation frequency $\omega$.
 Such ionic motion can be induced by circularly polarized laser pulses.
 We could show that the lifetime of the inertial pseudo electric field is much longer than the lifetime of the initial laser pulse, depending on the material specific damping.